joannakl/aps_s20/syllabus.markdown

 Your course grade will be based on:

-- exams, 20%
+- exams, 25% (one midterm and one final exam)
-- homework / weekly problem set, 40%
+- homework / weekly problem set, 50%
 - online contest (4 problems), 15%
-- problem presentation, 15%
-- participation and progress, 10%
+- participation, 10% (recitation attendance and completion of exercises, taking active part on the discussion forum)

 <!--
 * exams (50%): a midterm exam (20%) and a final exam (30%) - the exams will be computer-based and given in class